 Once it boils, you will want to turn the heat down to medium and cook it until the mixture reduces to about half.
 Make sure you don’t just walk away from the stove though – you need to stir the mixture every 5 – 8 minutes so it doesn’t burn on the bottom.

 Fill your jars up making sure to leave about ½” space at the top.
 Put the lids on your jar and then screw on the tops.
 After about 10 minutes, check the tops to make sure they are as tight as they can get.
 Now just wait for the lids to seal themselves.
-It may take up to 30 minutes but they will seal.
-I love the popping sound the lid makes – knowing your hard work has been preserved.
+If the lid does not seal, you will need to refrigerate your jar and use it within a week.

 Now I know I had questions about this process last year too but this is what I found out.
-If you do not alter the amount of vinegar and tomatoes, the acid from them will be enough to kill any bacteria and if the lid seals properly, your salsa is safe.
+If you do not alter the amount of vinegar and tomatoes, the acid from them will be enough to kill the bacteria and if the lid seals properly, your salsa is safe.
 HOWEVER, if you want to put them in a hot water bath or pressure cooker, you certainly can.